Modify a standard LM2577S boost converter module to be used as a fixed power point converter using the available solar energy efficiently.

 With this circuit you can simulate people turning on and off internal house lighting in a street on a model railroad track.
 Read on and see it in action.

 What is a time server?
 A time server gets its time from a reference time source.
 That source can be a another time server, a local time source such as a rubidium or cesium atomic clock.
 In this post I make an USB GPS receiver for a Linux time server using cheap available components.
 After assembling the GPS module I give instructions on how to configure the Linux NTP daemon to use this module.
 The GPS receiver gets its time signal from the GPS satellite network.
 Its longtime time drift is about 0 seconds.
 This is possible because the GPS time signals are constantly adjusted to keep very accurate time needed for navigation.

 Here I present to you a single AA battery led circuit.
 This circuit is a variant of the Joule thief in that it contains 2 transistors and a simple standard 2 lead inductor instead of a hand wound 2 wire inductor.

 You can use it as a white led torch.
 You can use a fresh AA battery, but the circuit is special in that it accepts empty batteries.
 Down to 0.7 volts.
 Do you have a box of empty batteries?
 They are still useful to power this led circuit.

 This howto shows you the schematic of a popular TDA2030A amplifier DIY kit which is sold on eBay and other places.

-This is an online random number generator for an AVR microntroller, you can use it to include some randomness in your project.
+This is an online random number generator for an AVR microcontroller, you can use it to include some randomness in your project.

-When using these static random numbers in more than one AVR controller, they all got the same random numbers, however all oscillators differ somewhat in speed over time and thus multiple AVR controller using the same random number table do really seem random.
+When using these static random numbers in more than one AVR controller, they all got the same random numbers, however all oscillators differ somewhat in speed over time and thus multiple AVR controllers using the same random number table do really seem random.
 The effect is the biggest when using the internal RC oscillator because from AVR to AVR the speed differs the most.
-Continue reading